 - Roast fresh coconut till brown on low flame.
 Grind it to a smooth paste along with a pinch of turmeric, 1 tsp. red chili powder and keep aside.

-- Heat 5 tbsp. oil in a nonstick/ ceramic pan, add mustard seeds, when they splutter add a pinch of asafetida, add finely chopped onions, sauté well till its light brown in color then add ginger garlic paste, curry leaves, sauté well till you get the aroma.
+- Heat 2 tbsp oil in a flat pan, add mustard seeds, when they splutter add a pinch of asafetida, add finely chopped onions, sauté well till its light brown in color then add ginger garlic green chilly coriander leaves paste, curry leaves, sauté well till you get the aroma.

 - Add turmeric powder, red chili powder, sauté well , add chopped tomatoes, sauté till oil leaves the sides.
 Add sprouted matki and chopped potato, sauté well, then add hot water just enough to cook the sprouts and potatoes.

-- While serving take Misal in a bowl, add finely chopped onion, mild flavored farsan and a dash of lemon.
+- While serving take Misal in a bowl, add finely chopped onion, mild flavoured farsan and a dash of lemon.
 Serve with pav/ bread.

 - Adding hot water gives the oily look to the Misal